dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

 You'll be using this to talk to the ESP8266.
 You'll make two changes:
  1. Since the ESP8266 is a cut rate device, I'm not sure how much we can rely on it being rebust in the face of errors.
-Thus, you should switch to making your sw-uart cycle based.
+Thus, you should switch to making your sw-uart cycle-based so that you can send characters more precisely.

- 2. Since the GPIO pins you use for your sw-UART routine do not buffer this means that we will lose any input if we do not read "soon enough".
+ 2. Since the GPIO pins you use for your sw-UART routine do not buffer this means that we will lose any input if we do not read "soon enough" (before the next pin transition).
 Thus, make two routines:

         // read from uart <u>, storing the results in <buf> until either
         //    1. you read character <end>